 On Tuesday, Fukuoka Prefectural Police arrested a former member of a bosozoku motorcycle gang for participating in the same crime.

-According to Kanagawa Prefectural Police, Yusuke Saito, a former member of Kanto Rengo, which broke up in 2003, participated with 10 person, including members of the Kobe Yamaguchi-gumi criminal syndicate, in fraudulently withdrawing 43.8 million yen from ATM machines in 43 convenience stores in Fukuoka Prefecture.
+According to Kanagawa Prefectural Police, Yusuke Saito, a former member of Kanto Rengo, which broke up in 2003, participated with 10 persons, including members of the Kobe Yamaguchi-gumi criminal syndicate, in fraudulently withdrawing 43.8 million yen from ATM machines in 43 convenience stores in Fukuoka Prefecture.

 Saito lives in Tokyo’s Setagaya Ward.
 According to police, the suspect oversaw operations of the crime in Fukuoka, Saga and Nagasaki prefectures.